JOSEPHLAST/naruto/README.md

-# 🎯 Naruto Quiz Game
+# 🎯 NARUTO QUIZ GAME

 ## **📌 OVERVIEW**
 This is a **Naruto-themed quiz game** built using **EJS, JavaScript, and CSS**.
 Test your knowledge of the Naruto universe by answering fun and challenging questions about the anime and its characters!